Law School Associate ProfessorPhone: (410) 706-3922

 Professor Maureen Sweeney has directed the Immigration Clinic at the School of Law since 2004.

-She has published other articles in the American Journal of Public Health, the Yale Journal of Law and Feminism, and the University of Maryland Law Journal of Race, Religion, Gender and Class.
+Professor Sweeney has published other articles in the American Journal of Public Health, the Yale Journal of Law and Feminism, and the University of Maryland Law Journal of Race, Religion, Gender and Class.

-Professor Sweeney lives in Baltimore with her husband, their three children, and their dog.
+Professor Sweeney lives in Baltimore City.

 Where do We Go from Padilla v.
 Kentucky?
 Thoughts on Implementation and Future Directions, 45 New England Law Review 353 (2011).
 [Full Text]